leomotors/cocoa-discord/doc/cms.md

 However, it is working great ~~and is as stable as [S-Bot Framework](https://www.npmjs.com/package/s-bot-framework)~~.

+It may made to `stable` zone soon.

-We will need to extend base class given, implement methods with decorator.
+**To use Class Cog**, We will need to extend the base class given, and implement methods/commands with decorator.

 The `CogClass` are based on Object Cog, so we can add it to management center in the ~~same~~ similar way as the Object Cog.